Community

 As audience trust becomes more valuable on TikTok in 2023, brands will need to work harder to get their customer base’s attention — or they’ll have to be smarter about it.

 User-generated content (UGC) straddles the line between influencer marketing and pure advertising.
-While UGC is traditionally known as organic content created by a brand’s real customers, over the last year, it’s taken on a new meaning with the rise of UGC creators.
+While UGC is traditionally known as organic content created by a brand’s real customers, recently, it’s taken on a new meaning with the rise of UGC creators.
 An alternative to conventional marketing campaigns, UGC creators get paid to make authentic-feeling content that brands can use in their channels to promote their products.

 Case in point: In its 2023 Trend Report, TikTok reveals that the furniture brand Fantastic Furniture used UGC to create a campaign that drove more engagement, brought in more revenue, and cost less than a normal advertising campaign.